top of page

 How to Search

-The practicalities of searching in Canada are largely guided by provincial legislation.
-Each province and territory has its own disclosure laws, determining what information is accessible.
-Your first step should be to reach out to the relevant provincial or territorial child welfare authority or the agency involved.
-Many provinces now allow adults who were in care, and their biological family members, to access non-identifying and sometimes identifying information, though certain conditions or contact preferences may apply.
-Beyond official channels, many individuals find success through online reunion registries, social media groups, and even consumer DNA testing.
+Many provinces allow adults who were in care, as well as their biological family members, to access non-identifying and sometimes identifying information, although certain conditions or contact preferences may apply.
+In addition to official channels, people often use online reunion registries, social media groups, and consumer DNA testing to support their search.

 3